markross0328/igotnext/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+"I Got Next" is an app that helps organize and manage pickup basketball games.
+Users can create courts, join queues, and track team matchups in real-time.
+Team captains can build teams, add individual players from a singles list, and challenge others, ensuring smooth game flow and fun play. for a couple of seconds